- Find an office

 Who is required to file a tax return?

 Most U.S. citizens need to file a tax return if they made more than a certain threshold of gross income that year, which is generally based on your filing status.
 But even if you made less than that, you should still consider filing a tax return.
-This is because if you worked and had taxes withheld, you could probably get a tax refund or qualify for refundable credits, even if not required.
+This is because if you worked and had taxes withheld, you could probably get a tax refund or qualify for refundable credits, even if not required to file.

 What is included in a tax return?